-Consumer Report Best Digital Piano – Reviews Of Top Keyboards
+Best Digital Piano Reviews Consumer Ratings & Reports Of 2021

 A digital piano is an electronic instrument, which is equipped with 88 keys and reproduces the sound of an acoustic piano, courtesy of an electronic system.
 A digital piano requires a power supply to operate.
 The advantage of a digital piano compared to an acoustic piano is that it does not go out of tune; you can plug it into a desktop computer, move it more easily and connect it to headphones to play at any time without annoying the neighbors.